symlex/symlex-core/README.md

             - [ add, [ "@doctrine.migrations.migrate" ] ]
 ```

-This provides a uniform approach for bootstrapping Web applications like `Silex\Application` or command-line
+This provides a uniform approach for bootstrapping Web applications such as `Symlex\Application\Web` or command-line
-applications like `Symfony\Component\Console\Application` using the same kernel.
-The result is much cleaner and
+applications like `Symfony\Component\Console\Application` (wrapped in `Symlex\Application\Console`) using the same kernel.
-leaner than the usual bootstrap and configuration madness you know from many frameworks.
+The result is much cleaner and leaner than the usual bootstrap and configuration madness you know from many frameworks.

 Caching
 -------

 If debug mode is turned off, the service container configuration is cached by the kernel in the directory set as cache path.
 You have to delete all cache files after updating the configuration.
-To disable caching completely, add `container.cache: false` to your configuration parameters:
+To disable caching completely, add
+`container.cache: false` to your configuration parameters:

 ```yaml
 parameters: